 A logistics manager explained:

-“Ki not only shows us where it is 'burning', but also where it could burn in the future.
-In this way we can take proactive measures so as not to create bottlenecks in the first place. ”
+“AI not only shows us where there are current problems, but also where problems could arise in the future.
+This allows us to take proactive measures to prevent bottlenecks from occurring in the first place.”

-7. Integration and scalability
+7. Integration and Scalability

 8. Trustworthy AI through transparency and explainability